RunOpenCode/phplib/docs/source/components/dataset/concepts.rst

 Concepts
 ========

-Library defines couple of building blocks for processing streams of data.
-It is advisable to introduce yourself with concepts defined in this document and then read about how to use and extend the library.
+The library defines several building blocks for processing data streams.
+It is recommended that you familiarize yourself with the concepts described in this document before reading about how to use and extend the library.

 .. contents::
    :depth: 1